tonkitlab/CS360_materials/automated_script/README.md

 ## Overview

-These all labs will demonstrate how to deploy simple application on port 8080 by using automated script and there are a few manual steps depend on lab that you are doing it.
+These labs will demonstrate how to deploy the simple application on port 8080 by using a variety of automated scripts.
+Try to understand how each automated script differs from the others.

 ## Prerequisite steps **(Please do this all steps)**